 - Mathematics and English Language at Grade 5 (Grade B) or above

 - Functional Skills Level 2 will also be considered as equivalent to GCSE Grade 4 (Grade C).
 Other equivalent qualifications may be considered.

 What are the requirements to do the role?

-- Some of the work both, on and off site may require you to work at heights on scaffold erections or moving platforms wearing safety harness equipment and working in designated confined spaces.
+As part of the role, you will need to work at heights to work at heights on scaffold erections or moving platforms wearing Safety harness equipment and working in designated confined spaces.

-- A requirement for the role is for you pass an industry specific eye test, which needs to be reviewed every 12 months.
+- Candidates need to pass an industry specific eye test, which needs to be reviewed every 12 months.